 Definition of use cases or user stories

-The purpose of this activity is the definition the uses cases and the possible scenarios.
+The purpose of this activity is the definition of the uses cases and the possible scenarios.
 The use cases will provides a set of scenarios that convey how the system should interact with a human user or another system.

 The use cases will be registered in the project file of Enterprise Architect.
-For each use case will be defined a name, a description if necessary the preconditions and the paths.
+For each use case will be defined a name, a description the possible paths and if necessary the preconditions.
+Each use cases should be classified according to priority considering which ones the client considers more relevant.

 Each use case must be related to the Business Rules or element that originated the use case.